-At St. Mary’s Dental in Mechanicsville, MD, we know that there are plenty of reasons why you may have missing teeth!
+website maker At St. Mary’s Dental in Mechanicsville, MD, we know that there are plenty of reasons why you may have missing teeth.
 Dental injuries, severe tooth decay, and root canal infections can all lead to tooth loss—or the need for extractions.
 Most American adults who suffer from periodontitis, which is a very advanced form of gum disease, will usually experience tooth loss.
-In fact, untreated gum disease is the number one reason for tooth loss in the United States.
+In fact, untreated gum disease is the number one reason for tooth loss in the United States!

-The good news is that at our Mechanicsville office, we can provide the restorative dentistry option known as dental implants.
+The good news is that, at our Southern Maryland office, we can provide the restorative dentistry option known as dental implants.

 Most patients focus on how missing teeth affect their appearance and their confidence levels.
 Your emotional health is an important factor to consider when thinking about the benefits of dental implants.
 However, you should also know about the negative impact that missing teeth have on your oral health.